Skip to main content

 What homeowners should know

 For wood floors, relative humidity is the number that matters most.
+Florida wood floors — solid hardwood and engineered hardwood alike — depend on a stable indoor environment more than any other variable.
 NWFA and manufacturer guidance repeatedly tie performance to controlled indoor temperature and humidity, not to the outdoor weather report.
 Bruce and Somerset both call for steady interior conditions before and after installation.
-Mohawk's RevWood laminate guide also requires climate-controlled interiors.
+Mohawk’s RevWood laminate guide also requires climate-controlled interiors.

 Acclimation means letting flooring adjust to the home’s expected living conditions before installation.
 It does not mean dropping boxes in a damp house and hoping for the best.
 The house should already be at the target temperature and humidity, and wet trades should be done.